aetperf/aetperf.github.io/_posts/2022-10-21-Forward-and-reverse-star-representation-of-a-digraph.md

     vertex count : 6,  edge count : 10

-Note that this network only has only a single attribute per edge, `weight`, which has a `float64` type.
+Note that this network only has only a single attribute per edge, `weight`, which is of `float64` type.
 The node indices are of `uint32` type, which is allowing us to deal with more than 4 billion nodes:

 ```python